Skip to main content Skip to main navigation Skip to footer

 October 1964

-Opening of the State School of Engineering in Ravensburg.
-There were originally two departments: Mechanical Engineering and Physical Engineering.
+Opening of the State Engineering School (SIS) in Ravensburg and start of teaching with two departments: Mechanical Engineering and Physical Engineering.

 October 1971

-State engineering schools transition to become universities of applied sciences and a rectorate constitution is introduced.
+Transfer of the state engineering schools to universities of applied sciences and introduction of the rectorate constitution.

 March 1973

-First elected rector: Professor Dr. Karl Dieter, prorector: Professor Dr. Wolfgang Brauch.
+First elected Rector: Professor Dr. Karl Dieter, Vice-Rector: Professor Dr. Wolfgang Brauch.

 November 1971

-The state government decides to move the Ravensburg University of Applied Sciences to Weingarten.
+The state government decides to relocate Ravensburg University of Applied Sciences to Weingarten.

 October 1982